The Charms of Duckweed

 Thursday, 17 June 2004 by Alexandra Olson, Associated Press

 A study of the causes of the 2004 invasion of Lake Maracaibo by duckweed and proposals for future action was published in July of that year [ link ].
 The Venezuelan government subsequently implemented mechanical skimming to remove this vegetation.
-A later report (September 2004) indicated that 75% of the duckweed on Lake Maracaibo that year was removed by a government project using mechanical skimmers.
+By September 2004, 75% of the duckweed had been removed by the mechanical skimmers.

 Above: NASA image of Lake